 Hearing dates for self-calendaring of motions/applications/objections are posted on the Court's website.
 Make sure to select an appropriate hearing date and time for the division the case is assigned to.
-Self-calendaring is not required for Galveston Division cases.

 Applications/Objections/Motions (other than motions for relief from the automatic stay) require a minimum of 24 days' negative notice (21 days, plus three extra days if mailed pursuant to Fed.
 R. Bank.
-P. 9006(f)); however, claim objections require a minimum of 33 days' negative notice (30 days pursuant to Bankruptcy Rule 3007, plus three extra days for mailing pursuant to Fed.
+P. 9006(f)); however, claim objections require a minimum of 33 days' negative notice (30 days pursuant to Fed.
 R. Bank.
+P. 3007, plus three extra days for mailing pursuant to Fed.
+R. Bank.
 P. 9006(f)).

-The 21-day response deadline required by BLR 9013-1(b) must be at least seven days prior to the scheduled hearing.
-In other words, most motions must be scheduled for hearing at least 31 days after filing (21 days pursuant to BLR 9013-1, plus 3 days if mailed pursuant to Fed.
+The 21-day response deadline required by BLR 9013-1(b) should be typically seven days prior to the scheduled hearing.
+In other words, most motions should be scheduled for hearing around 28 days from filing but at least 25 days from filing (21 days pursuant to BLR 9013-1, plus 3 days if mailed pursuant to Fed.
 R. Bank.
-P. 9006(f), plus 7 days).
+P. 9006(f) plus an additional day for the Court to review).
 Any hearing notice without sufficient negative notice will be stricken by the Court sua sponte.

 Motions for Relief from the Automatic Stay must comply with BLR 4001-1.
 In addition, hearings on motions for relief from the automatic stay must be set at least 17 days after the motion is filed.
 Parties should be ready to proceed at the scheduled hearing.
 Initial hearings on Motions for Relief are evidentiary hearings.
-Parties are advised that they may agree to continue an evidentiary hearing on a Motion for Relief or request a specific setting due to case complexity or witness availability by email pursuant to Section 7 of these Procedures.
+Parties are advised that they may agree to continue an evidentiary hearing on a Motion for Relief or request a specific setting due to case complexity or witness availability by email pursuant to section 7 of these Procedures.

 Motions for relief filed in cases in the Laredo Division may be set on either a Houston or Laredo motion for relief calendar.
 Hearings set in Laredo are evidentiary hearings.
-Laredo hearings set in Houston are preliminary hearings and will be held by telephone.
+Laredo hearings set in Houston are preliminary hearings and will be held by telephone and video.
 Other than Laredo Division cases set in Houston, this Court does not conduct preliminary hearings on motions for relief from stay.
-Motions for relief filed in any retained cases filed in the Galveston Division should be set on a Houston date.